ph20/python-remote-pdb/README.rst

 ``RemotePdb`` from producing any output -- you'll probably want to specify ``REMOTE_PDB_PORT`` as well since the randomized port won't be printed.

+If you want to use a reverse connection, you can set ``REMOTE_PDB_REVERSE=1``.
+In this case, the host specified by ``REMOTE_PDB_HOST`` and the port ``REMOTE_PDB_PORT`` will be used as the address to connect to.
+Be careful: the reverse connection will not work if the host is not reachable from the container, which may cause additional errors.

 Note about OS X
 ===============